Chaska Police: Drunken Motorist Was 4 Times Over Legal Limit Following Crash

 “They provided a breath sample of .341%,” police said.
-“At 9:30 a.m.”READ MORE: Charges: St. Paul Woman Set Apartment On Fire During Domestic Dispute
+“At 9:30 a.m.”READ MORE: Phong Yang, 36, Accused Of Stealing Rare Bonsai Trees Worth Thousands

 Police say no one was injured.